almibe/almibe.dev/src/garden/encoding-description-logic-in-ligature.md

 *this document is a very rough draft*

-This document explains my current thoughts on encoding Description Logic (specifically tiny-dl) to Ligature and Wander.
+This document explains my current thoughts on encoding Description Logic (specifically tiny-dl) in Ligature and Wander.

-In DL Notation
+DL Notation

 ```
 Cat ≡ ∃weighs.Weight ⊓ ∃dob.Date